 Only one in four now play outside regularly.
-Traffic, 'No ball games' signs, fear of being told off by neighbours - these all restrict children's ability to play freely on their doorsteps.
-But play is intrinsic to children's development and mental health, so the trend needs to change.
+Traffic, 'No ball games' signs, fear of being told off by neighbours -

 Want to host some play or a celebration on your street?
 If you're new to this, the Council's Community Development team can support you with the practicalities.